frankframework/frank-manual/docs/source/testing/ladybug/ignore/global.rst

       </xsl:stylesheet>

 #.
-Using Ctrl-C and Ctrl-V, copy the updated transformation to a textfile on your PC.
+Using Ctrl-C and Ctrl-V, copy the updated transformation to a textfile on your laptop.
 You will need it later.
 This textfile is referenced later as :code:`updatedTransformation.xsl`.
 #.
 Press "Save transformation" (number 1 in the figure below):

    .. image:: saveTransformation.jpg